 Tips and discussion

-I think it is uterosacral ligament tension that causes the early urge to push, and you often see deflexion or OP, but not always with that tight or twisted ligament.
+I think it is uterosacral ligament tension that causes the early urge to push.
+There may be deflexion (chin up) or Occiput Posterior presentation with that tight or twisted ligament.

 Principle 1, Balance

 We want to "make room" and "add balance" first.

 A pressure point massage around the edges of the sacrum and again around a margin about an inch away from the sacrum's edge helps mobility.

 Finally, some women will benefit from a sacrotuberous ligament release, which is quite specific and intimate, even though external.

 Knee-chest with the mother's chin up, tongue out and panting reduces her body's spontaneous urge to push.